Nathaniel-T-Rose/Project-Dogear/README.md

 [**Live Link*]()

-Dog Ear is an e-commerce site offering a selection books similar to .
+Dog Ear Books is a mock of an e-commerce site offering a selection books.
 It offers a range of titles and access to an AI recommendation system.
 This project was created to practice across the stack using Django, React, and Postgres.

 ## Tech Stack:
 -   React + Vite